irenebernardi/Glioma-Grading-Classification/README.md

 This project focuses on accurately categorizing the grade of a particular type of brain tumor, specifically gliomas.
 To do so, we use the dataset provided by [The Cancer Genome Atlas (TCGA)](https://www.cancer.gov/ccg/research/genome-sequencing/tcga).
 The dataset utilized is sourced from The Cancer Genome Atlas (TCGA).
 The strategy involves exploring possible dimensionality reduction methods, identifying the most effective model from a range of classifiers and enhancing its performance through various techniques, such as grid search and other hyperparameter optimization methods.

-For more information, find the project's Final Report [here](https://docs.google.com/document/d/1WxLBC6T_l1TTZhtdoD_HsKLFNC4JgfH9i8zQkEs4j6g/edit).
+For more information on the approach used for this learning task, find the project's Final Report [here](https://docs.google.com/document/d/1WxLBC6T_l1TTZhtdoD_HsKLFNC4JgfH9i8zQkEs4j6g/edit).

 For a different approach to this classification task, please refer to the *Glioma Grading Clinical and Mutation Features* paper by Tasci, E., Zhuge, Y., Kaur, H., Camphausen, K., & Krauze, A. V. (2022), available in the References section below.